tongwu-msft/azure-rest-api-specs/index.md

 * Not dependent on a single logical data center.

-* Never taken down for maintenance activities
+* Never taken down for maintenance activities.

 ## Related content